ChrisKneller/pygame-pathfinder/README.md

 Hold control and left click to create a sticky mud patch (which reduces movement speed to 1/3).

-The point of these mud patches is to showcase Dijkstra's algorithm (left) and A* (right) by adjusting the "distances" between the nodes:
+The point of these mud patches is to showcase Dijkstra's algorithm (first) and A* (second) by adjusting the "distances" between the nodes:

 ![Dijkstra on mud](gifs/dijkstra-on-mud.gif)
 ![A* on mud](gifs/astar-on-mud.gif)